slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 While the following are out of scope for the initial implementation, the design should not preclude:

+- Handling out-of-order insertions is not in scope for this RFC, though we make sure the design accounts for the future possibility (see rejected alternatives section)
 - Outlining compaction strategies that are optimized for TTL (such as Cassandra's [TWCS](https://cassandra.apache.org/doc/stable/cassandra/operating/compaction/twcs.html)).
 This will require additional metadata per-SST and a compaction strategy to match, but is otherwise